 It can be daunting to approach a separation.
 Even the simplest divorce can come with a number of legal obstacles.
 But, with the help of an experienced, knowledgeable Birmingham divorce lawyer, you can avoid making the mistakes that so many others fall victim to.

-Attorney Richelle Gossman with Gossman Law Firm, LLC has the skill and experience you need to navigate the complex divorce process.
+Family Law attorney Richelle Gossman with Gossman Law Firm, LLC has the skill and experience you need to navigate the complex Alabama divorce process.
 She guides individuals with all aspect of divorce including:

 - Contested divorce

 - Alimony and spousal support

 - High net worth divorce

 Over 15 Years Of Experience